fuzziebrain/orclapex-js/README.md

 ---
 ### IMPORTANT!
-Please be mindful that this project is a **work-in-progress**.
+Please be mindful that this project is a **work-in progress**.
 Please feel free to post issues and/or recommendations.
 If you would like to contribute to the project, please contact the [project owner](https://twitter.com/fuzziebrain).

 ---